darrenldl/docfd/README.md

-Docfd aims to provide good UX via integration with common text editors and PDF viewers, so you can jump directly to the search result with a single key press.
+Docfd aims to provide good UX via integration with common text editors and PDF viewers, so you can jump directly to a search result with a single key press.

 ---